Never Smile at a Crocodile

 Clarence has quite a history of his own.
 He is a retired Indianapolis Police Department Officer (now known as the Indianapolis Metropolitan Police Department).
 He was the first black, uniformed officer within IPD/IMPD.
 He still carries that special public servant sense of humor.

 Mary Zinkin, on the other hand, is a retired music teacher from the Metropolitan School District of Washington Township, Indianapolis, Indiana, a graduate of Butler University, Indianapolis.
 Her husband was a composer.
 Together they gave many, many performances playing as well as singing.
 Her life wasn’t always so easy.
-As she was entering college, her family moved and she found herself homeless, spending nights in public rest rooms.
+As she was entering college, her family moved and she found herself homeless.

 We cannot keep up with Mary.
 She swims, plays tennis, rides her bicycle, line dances, and demonstrates proper rhythm by dancing for us.